Dr Patrick Pallier

 Increased expression of colony‐stimulating factor‐1 in mouse spinal cord with experimental autoimmune encephalomyelitis correlates with microglial activation and neuronal loss

-BO XUENONG, GUSHCHINA S, PRYCE G, YIP P, WU D, PALLIER P, GIOVANNONI G and BAKER D
+BO XUENONG, GUSHCHINA S, PRYCE G, YIP P, WU D, PALLIER P, GIOVANNONI G, BAKER D

 Glia, Wiley vol. 66 (10), 2108-2125.